briandfoy/briandfoy.github.io/_posts/2020-11-12-the-fake-editor-wars.md

 Imagine trying to maintain or develop Java, .Net, or Swift in anything but an IDE.
 Those environments don't really want you to know how the sausage is made.
 It's a convoluted set of steps that the IDE hides from you.
 Worse yet, since you shouldn't know these things, you can't do the same from a different environment.
 People often use the IDE they are forced to use by the technology that someone else chose for them.

+Hillel Wayne notes in his response to the authors, [Why I Still Use Vim](https://buttondown.email/hillelwayne/archive/why-i-still-use-vim/):

+>  There are fantastic IDEs for some languages, and good enough IDE-lites for most languages.

 Leonora Tindall addresses this in [Stop Making Students Use Eclipse](https://nora.codes/post/stop-making-students-use-eclipse/).

 > Most IDEs, though, primarily serve two purposes for students.
 First, in a Java-focused curriculum, it insulates the student from the javac command line program, and the command line environment itself.
 Second, it catches some basic mistakes and allows the student to defer learning about the finnicky language requirements that aren’t deemed core to the curriculum, like imports and file naming requirements.